 Back to the cool things.
-Next to the “Created on” column the are the “three dots”.
+Next to the URL column the are the three dots.
 Click on them!
 You will find a bunch of columns you can add to your view.

-If you think: “Views?
-What views?”
-You are almost right.
 There are predefined views you can select to show you different things.
-You can of course also sort by the columns.
-Currently it is not possible to create your own view, but I have a feeling that that will come in the future 😉
+You can of course also sort by the columns AND you can now save your own customized view as a new one!

-The site management part of the new SharePoint admin center is definitely a great start.
+The site management part of the new SharePoint admin center is definitely awesome.
 The other sections are not that cool to me, of course helpful, but not that super fancy as the site management portion.
-To get more info about the new admin center you can check the Microsoft article here or if you more of an video person you can check the YouTube video at the Microsoft Mechanics Channel.
+To get more info about the new admin center you can check the Microsoft SharePoint resources or if you more of an video person you can check the YouTube videos at the Microsoft Mechanics Channel.

 Communication and Hub sites